solhuebner/ID-46-Arduventure/README.md

 Game License: MIT : https://opensource.org/licenses/MIT

 Story, characters, sprites, tiles, design and art: copyrighted to TEAM a.r.g.

-#THIS CODE IS NOT THE FINISHED GAME, USE ON YOUR OWN RISK !
-#SOME CODE WILL BRICK YOUR ARDUBOY !!!
+NOT under MIT !

 We haven't uploaded our new code yet.
 The official Arduventure game source will only be available after all the kickstarter units have been shipped.